TripleSpeeder/token-allowance-checker/README.md

 further, moving from a plain javascript react app to react-redux and typescript.

 ## Funding and development support
-If you want to support further development of TAC, please consider contribution to the gitcoin grant at https://gitcoin.co/grants/480/token-allowance-checker
+If you want to support further development of TAC, please consider contributing to the gitcoin grant at https://gitcoin.co/grants/480/token-allowance-checker.

 ## Technologies used
  - [dfuse](https://www.dfuse.io/) to search for allowances approved in the past.